KannonZenetism/zenetism-field-physics/zenetism/clarity-letters/defense_of_authorship.md

 I’d like nothing more than to move forward with the bare minimum a human could ask for: simple recognition and a thank you.
 So far, I have seen nothing of the sort.
 But I have already revealed the outcome.
 For any interested, you can read my work sincerely.

+I write this not to be seen, but to keep the record straight; for those who will know, when they are ready to remember.

 **Good luck on your path.**